amitjoy/amitjoy.github.com/_posts/2016-08-07-Kura-Wires-bits-and-pieces.md

 The main objective of Kura Wires is to wire or connect reusable components together to allow for the configurable cooperation of these components.
 For instance, a temperature sensor can be connected to Kura-powered service gateway to publish its temperature data to the cloud platform in a timely manner.
 In a similar use case, industrial devices with different protocols can also be connected to the IoT service gateway, leveraging configurable options for publishing specific or filtered data to remote servers or cloud platforms for further aggregation and analysis.

-So, today we would consider this scenario most often found in factories in which the operator or industrial engineer accumulates data from several PLCs connected to a IoT service gateway and sends these machine production data to the cloud integration platform for further aggregation and analysis.
+So, today we would consider this scenario most often found in factories in which the operator or industrial engineer accumulates data from several PLCs connected to an IoT service gateway and sends these machine production data to the cloud integration platform for further aggregation and analysis.

 ![alt text](https://s7.postimg.org/73rm94pu3/scenario.png "Industrial IoT Scenario")

 ## Glossary

-Before we start discussing about how we can solve implementing such a generic Industrial use case, we would like to introduce some terminologies required to understand Kura Wires.
+Before we start discussing about how we can solve implementing such a generic Industrial use case, we would like to introduce some terminologies required to understand **Kura Wires**.

 1. **Composer UI** - It is the canvas area for Kura Wires in which the dataflow graph will be created.

-2. **Logical Block** - A Logical Block is a visual element in the **Composer UI** which is represented as a node in the Kura Wires dataflow graph.
+2. **Logical Block** - A **Logical Block** is a visual element in the **Composer UI** which is represented as a node in the Kura Wires dataflow graph.

 ![alt text](https://s7.postimg.org/mebnn7xbv/logical_block.png "Logical Block")

-So, inherently a **Logical Block** *can* (not always though) have 0 to n number of inputs and 0 to n number of outputs.
+So, inherently a **Logical Block** *can* (not always though) have *0 to n* number of inputs and *0 to n* number of outputs.

 Few logical blocks can have either of them whereas some will have both of them.